So, what are we doing right now?

 It’s no secret that there is an underrepresentation of females in the real estate industry, and we are actively working to achieve 40:40:20 gender balance across all levels of our organisation.

-We have extended and broadened our Principal Partnership with the Waratahs Women's Team for a further two seasons following a successful 2022.
+We have extended and broadened our Principal Partnership with the Waratahs Women's Team for a further five seasons following a successful 2022.
 This support is not only for the Super W Team, but also the Opens Women's Sevens team, U17 Girls Seven's team, the Women's Senior Academy and the Girls Gen Blue U18 Academy.

 We will look to provide employment pathways for Waratahs Women's players which will work around their sporting and training schedules.